How to Cook Swiss Chard

 Chard cooks down a lot when you cook it, so I like to make a big batch of it.
 If you are not sure if you are going to love it, you can cut this simple swiss chard recipe in half.
 If you do so, keep in mind that the onion mixture in step two will cook a little faster.
 To double it you’ll need a large heavy bottom soup pot.

-A bunch is not a standard measure, so the size will vary.
+A bunch of swiss chard is not a standard measure, so the size will vary.
 In general, they are about a pound or slightly less for a medium-large bunch.
 They usually have 5 to 7 stems, and once cut, will yield about 5 to 6 cups of loosely packed chopped leaves plus a cup or more of chopped stems per bunch.
 While this may not be reassuring if you are bringing in chard from your garden, the good news is that this recipe for swiss chard is incredibly forgiving so no matter how big or small your chard bunch is, it should work fine as written.
 Or simply adjust the seasonings to your taste preference.

 Yes!
-Having grown Swiss chard in my garden for years I can emphatically say yes chard freezes perfectly.
+Having grown Swiss chard in my garden for years I can emphatically say yes it freezes perfectly.
 To do so, blanch it in boiling water for 45 seconds.
 This prevents the enzymes in the vegetable from breaking down the nutrients.
 Shock the blanched chard in an ice bath and then drain well (I like to do so on a clean dish towel.)
 Spread out on a large rimmed baking sheet and freeze flat.
-Once the chard is frozen, transfer it to a resealable freezer bag.
+Once frozen, transfer it to a resealable freezer bag.
 Keep frozen for up to four months.

-Rainbow chard is not a specific variety of chards but a blend of different varieties planted and harvested together (or sometimes commercially blended after harvesting.)
+Rainbow chard is not a specific variety but a blend of different varieties planted and harvested together (or sometimes commercially blended after harvesting.)
 It is a combination of green chard, white seemed chard, yellow and red.

-Swiss Chard can be eaten raw, though it contains oxalic acid, so it may be better for you to eat it cooked.
+It can be eaten raw, though it contains oxalic acid, so it may be better for you to eat it cooked.
 Cooking it also makes it less bitter.

 This delicious sauteed Swiss chard recipe is loaded with vitamins and minerals and only 80 calories per serving.
 It is also naturally vegan and only 7 grams net carbs per serving.